urma/presentations/README.md

-# presentations
+# Presentation Repository
-Slide decks and supporting content for public presentations
+This repository is mostly meant to offer an alternative to Slideshare for sharing decks and supporting content for public presentations.